-TH 331E Theology of God and the Bible\
+TH 331 Theology of God and the Bible

-This course is a doctrinal and theological survey of God, His Word, and His Church.
-The following areas will be the subject of study: doctrine of God the Father, doctrine of Christ, doctrine of the Holy Spirit, doctrine of the Bible, and doctrine of the Church.
+This course is a doctrinal and theological survey of God, his Word and His church.
+The following areas will be the subject of study: doctrine of God the Father, doctrine of Christ, doctrine of the Holy Spirit, doctrine of the Bible and doctrine of the church.
+It covers the basic issues related to each of these topics and helps the student develop a framework of belief for evaluating other theological concepts.

-TH 332E Theology of Humanity & Salvation\
+TH 332 Theology of Humanity & Salvation